 - A. Required Interviews and appointments that must be completed. - 1.
 Interview with Recruitment Specialist. - 2.
-Interview with the Academic Department representative. - 3.
+Interview with the Academic team. - 3.
 Schedule appointment with the Financial Coordinator to arrange payment. - B. Required documentation that must be submitted (Transcripts and other documents submitted become the property of Angeles Institute and they are not returned to you or forwarded in any form to another college/university). - 1.
 Completed Admission application. - 2.
 Proof of age by official documentation (must be at least 17 years of age at time of course completion for the Vocational Nursing program; 16 years of age for the Nurse Assistant Training Program CNA & Home Health Aide Program). - 3.
 Proof of successful completion of any of the following with official transcripts or official documentation (For Vocational Nursing program only): - a.
 12th grade U.S. education from an accredited school. - b.
 General Education Development test (GED). - c.
 California High School Proficiency Examination (e.g., CHSPE, HiSet). - d.
 Foreign equivalency of 12th grade U.S. education as evaluated by an approved professional service (information on service provided). - e.
 School District letter with seal/letterhead documenting graduation from U.S. High School, if transcripts or diploma not available. - 4.
 Proof of successful completion of the Nurse Assistant Training Program (NATP) is needed for the following situations: - a.
 To enter the HHA program (CNA certification or consecutive enrollment with the Angeles Institute NATP (CNA) program is required for entry into the HHA course) - C. Required testing - 1.
 Minimum passing score on the Wonderlic examination. - a.
 Vocational Nursing - i.
 Wonderlic score of 16. - b.
 Nurse Assistant Training Program (CNA) - i.
 Wonderlic score of 12. - c.
 Home Health Aide (HHA) - i.
 Wonderlic score of 12.

-- 2. Successful completion of a clear Background check, needed for clinical placement (information on service provided). - 3.
+- 2. A background check must be completed with no disqualifying findings (e.g., felony, drug-related convictions, etc.).
+Students must be eligible for placement in clinical rotations based on the background check results. - 3.
 Drug testing may be required during the program due to clinical site specifications.
 Students demonstrating a positive result on the drug testing will be dismissed from the vocational nursing program.